Guido Wyland

-Early years
+Early life

 Wyland was born in 1891 in Minden, Iowa.
 He was a track and field star at Moline High School.
 In May 1909, he attended a tri-state track meet as Moline's lone representative.
 Competing against 60 teams from across Iowa, Illinois, and Missouri, he scored 17 points, taking first place in the shot put and hammer throw, second place in the broad jump and 100-yard dash, and third place in the discus throw.
 Wyland's 17 points gave Moline a share of the team championship, tying with a 17-athlete team from Biggsville High School.
 In a dual meet against Davenport High School, he scored 41 points, including first-place finishes in the 50-yard dash, 100-yard dash, high and low hurdles, shot put, broad jump, and hammer throw.

 Wyland also played center for the Moline High School football team, won all-state honors three times, and led the 1907 team to a state championship.

 Wyland then enrolled at the University of Iowa, where he competed in both track and football.
 He played on Iowa's freshman football team in 1914 and the varsity team in 1915 and 1916.
 He was reportedly the first married player to write a letter in football in Iowa.
 He also participated in the Olympic trials in 1916, but the 1916 Summer Olympics were cancelled due to World War I.